-- The upper floors should each accommodate no more than 60 people. - The farthest point on all of the floors to the lobbied storey exit is within the overall suggested travel distance (see Table 2 on page 71). - When a protected lobby or corridor approach to the stairway is employed the travel distance is measured to the storey exit and not the door to the lobby or corridor.
+- The furthest point on all of your floors to the lobbied storey exit is within the overall suggested travel distance (see Table 2). - When a protected lobby or corridor approach to the stairway is employed the travel distance is measured to the storey exit and not the door to the lobby or corridor. - Where the building incorporates a basement, any stairway from the basement is separated by a protected lobby or corridor between that basement and the protected stairway.

-Alternatively, automatic fire detection on all floors may be used instead of protected lobbies or corridors (see Figure 55); however, the stairway must still be protected.
+Exceptionally, in non sleeping areas with very low risk (where densities are low, occupants are familiar with the premises, excellent visual awareness and very limited combustibles) automatic fire detection on all floors may be used instead of protected lobbies or corridors (see Figure 50), however, the stairway must still be protected.